 The Water Palace of Tirtagangga – Covering over 1.2 hectares, these water gardens are a unique mix of Balinese and Chinese architectural styles.
 Natural springs feed the numerous pools that make up this complex, rich with sculptures, fountains and even a 500 year old banyan tree.
 The water of Tirtagangga has always been regarded as holy and is regularly used for religious temple ceremonies.

 Uluwatu – Cliff-top temple and beachside caves.
-Protect your belongings when there are monkeys around as their curiosity can sometimes lead to theft!
+Protect your belongings when there, for there are monkeys around and their curiosity can sometimes lead to theft!

 BEST THINGS TO DO IN BALI